MSKU-BcRG/akys/README.md

 # Details of the system is written as a publication. the link will be given when published.
 ![Basic design of the NGO-RMSD System](https://github.com/MSKU-BcRG/akys/blob/master/NGO-RMSD-design.jpeg?raw=true)
-# Basic design of the NGO-RMSD System
+# Fig 1.
+Basic design of the NGO-RMSD System
 ![NGO-RMSD System Architecture](https://github.com/MSKU-BcRG/akys/blob/master/NGO-RMSD-architecture.jpeg?raw=true)
-# NGO-RMSD System Architecture
+# Fig 2.
+NGO-RMSD System Architecture

 # Installation notes: